Change: Damned if you do, damned more if you don't

 - Strategy is ineffective if it’s constantly in flux, but a strategy that remains unchanged in the presence of new information is incorrect.

 The right choice is almost always “change.”
-This is because change is a reaction to uncovering facts, getting smarter, or a shift in the outside environment.
+This is because change is a reaction to uncovering facts, getting smarter, or a shift in the external environment.
 Death awaits any organization that chooses the comfort of the familiar over the discomfort of change.

 Yet, though inevitable, change is uncomfortable and exhausting.
 Even we who relish change, who love bragging that “it’s hard but every day is different,” reach a breaking point after years of adaptation and fake-gleefully exclaiming that “failure is how you learn!”